 'Christ Is Not An Aryan' animation is shown at Europe's largest digital scheen on top of the Axel Spinger Building in Berlin, 2007

-Artist Alla Tkachuk explores the notions of human identity and the social dimensions of art.
+Alla's art explores the notions of human identity, art and modern technologies, and the social power of art.

 The portraits of Prince Charles were created in 2001/02 following a sitting at Highgrove.
 Paintings 'Black Prince' and 'Prince of Cool' featured on the front pages of The Times (UK) and Bild (Germany), as well as ITV, BSN, Der Spiegel, Hello, Jackdaw Art Review, and other press and media.
 ‘Black Prince’ became a cover of the literary magazine Der Freund (Germany) and won the Lead Award's Gold Medal ‘The Best Magazine Cover of 2005'.
 The series was exhibited at Ebury Galleries ( John Adams Fine Art) in London's Belgravia in 2002.